-During the Summer term the refund shall be calculated as follows:
+During the Summer eight-week term the refund be is calculated as follows:

 - 100% refund will be issued the first week of classes, - 50% refund will be issued the second week of classes, or

 - 25% refund will be issued the third week of classes. - No refund will be issued after the third week of classes.